 Each year on the 1st of May we mark Radio Remembrance Day for Australian Radio Broadcasters.
 It is our way to remember and honour great radio people, some we knew and worked with, some we read about and for some we were only listeners but they left us with lasting memories.
 They made an impact.

 Over the last few years the radio industry has lost some great people who many of us have worked with, listened to and learnt a lot from.
-People like Bruce Mansfield, Eoin Cameron, Rod Tiley, Sundo (Jeff Sunderland), Stuart Matchett, Jill Singer, Ken Sparkes, John Burnley, Bob Francis, Mark Colvin, Darrell Eastlake, Jimmy Hannan and many others.
+People like Bruce Rogerson, Jeff Sunderland, David Collins, Graham Greenwood, Billy J Smith, Neville Pellitt, Paul Ricketts, Ron Casey, Maurie Service, John Burnley, Bert Robertson, Les Rose, Ray Bean, Bruce Mansfield, Sundo (Jeff Sunderland), Mark Colvin, Darrell Eastlake, Jimmy Hannan and many others.

 The list of those who contributed much of their lives to radio contains many icons, some of whom were honoured and awarded many times, others who were an integral part of the success of their stations but received little recognition except among those who knew them.

-We would like to thank John Vertigan, Wayne Mac, Ian Wright, Steve Wakely, Chris Ilsley, Ken Guy, David Rogerson, Gregg Sinclair, David Font, John Knox, Trevor Himstedt and many other people who have helped with information, photos and other details and everyone who has sent in additions, corrections and amendments which have all been updated.
+Thank you also to John Vertigan, Wayne Mac, Ian Wright, Steve Wakely, Chris Ilsley, Ken Guy, Trevor Himstedt, John Knox, Brendan Atchison and many others who have helped with information, photos and other details and also all of the members who have sent in additions, corrections and amendments which have all been updated for this year.

 There is an updated photo album on the following page:

 The 1st of May is a day to remember, reflect and think about those who may have helped us along the way.

 “Those we laughed with, learned from, leaned on and loved most, leave us the best memories”.

 |A.H.
 Buzacott||(Tech 4BK-AK, 4GR, GM 4ZR, GM 4GY)